-As confirmed by Nvidia, the headline GeForce RTX 3080 is set to be released on 17 September.
-The expensive beast of a GPU that is the RTX 3090 will follow on 24 September, and they’ll be joined by the cheaper RTX 3070 on 29 October, following a two-week delay due to stock issues.
+The headline GeForce RTX 3080 was released 17 September.
+The expensive beast of a GPU that is the RTX 3090 followed on 24 September, and they were joined by the cheaper RTX 3070 on 29 October, following a two-week delay due to stock issues.

 - Nvidia GeForce RTX 3070 - £469, $499, €499

 - Nvidia GeForce RTX 3080 - £649, $699, €699

 - Nvidia GeForce RTX 3090 - £1399, $1499, €1499

 Nvidia is calling the RTX 3080 the biggest generational leap ever when it comes to its graphics card range, and it’s not hard to see why.

 The Ampere architecture in the Nvidia GeForce RTX 3080 offers 30 Shader TFLOPs, 38 RT-TFLOPs and 238 Tensor TFLOPs, offering a 2.7x, 1.7x and whopping 2.7x improvement compared to the Turing architecture in the RTX 2080.
 That’s a lot of numbers, and it’s quite daunting if you don’t know the ins and outs of GPU architecture, but what it essentially means is that it’s powerful.
 Really powerful.